-Another lesser known reason why colleges pay so much attention to demonstrated interest is because students who are passionate about attending a institution are more likely to make donations to their alma mater.
+Another lesser-known reason why colleges pay so much attention to demonstrated interest is that students who are passionate about attending an institution are more likely to make donations to their alma mater.

 So How Can You Demonstrate Your Interest In A College?

 The single best way to demonstrate your interest in a particular college is by scheduling a campus visit.
 Take the tour.
 Speak to the faculty.
 Attend a class or two in session.
 If you can, stay the night in the dorm.
 A campus visit will give you lots to speak about when your interviewer asks you why you want to attend that particular college.

 Applying through Early Decision is another way to demonstrate interest as it means you are committed to attending their college.
 Early decision is binding.
 If the college accepts your application, you will have to attend.

 The easiest way is by liking and following the school on their social media platforms and interacting with the faculty and students.
 All colleges may not check whether you are following them but those who do are sure to be impressed.

 Two important things to remember about demonstrated interest are:

 - By itself, it does not guarantee that you will be accepted